WPI-AIM/dvrk_env/README.md

 # Dependencies

 Gazebo 7, ROS kinetic or ROS indigo, gazebo_ros_pkgs.
 If ROS-indigo is to be used with Gazebo 7, keep gazebo_ros_pkgs (https://github.com/ros-simulation/gazebo_ros_pkgs/tree/indigo-devel) in your src folder.

+# Citation
+If you find this work useful and use it in your research.
+Please use the following citation

+Agrawal, Ankur & Munawar, Adnan & Fischer, Gregory & Nycz, Christopher & Gondokaryono, Radian.
+(2019).
+An Approach to Modeling Closed-Loop Kinematic Chain Mechanisms, Applied to Simulations of the da Vinci Surgical System.
+10.12700/APH.16.8.2019.8.3.